Miksus/rocketry/docs/tutorial/session_config.rst

                     'memory_handler'
                 ]

-YAMLTaskLoader is a meta task that loads additional tasks to the session by going through all YAML configuration files.
+TaskLoader is a meta task that loads additional tasks to the session by going through all YAML configuration files.
 By default it looks for all YAML files named as ``tasks.yaml``.
-YAMLExtensionLoader on the other hand look for files ``extensions.yaml`` and these files configure the extensions such as task pipelines.
+ExtensionLoader on the other hand look for files ``extensions.yaml`` and these files configure the extensions such as task pipelines.